MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 	*While it appears all salespeople aren't meeting target, remember that the table visual isn’t yet filtered by a specific time period.
 You’ll produce sales performance reports that filter by a user-selected time period in the **Design a Report in Power BI Desktop** lab.*

-1. At the top-right corner of the **Fields** pane, collapse and then expand open the pane.
+1. At the top-right corner of the **Data** pane, collapse and then expand open the pane.

 	*Collapsing and reopening the pane resets the content.*